 In the sweltering July heat the Harrison family move to Grove End, an old farmhouse deep in Norfolk’s Breckland.
 Two thousand years ago the area was home to the Iceni tribe and their Warrior Queen, Boudica, who led the rebellion against the occupying Romans in AD 60.

 Now, Nighthawks – illegal metal detectorists – are searching the woods at Grove End for Iceni treasure.
-When Lilla sees the ghosts of Boudica’s daughter, she learns the trees hide an ancient mystery.
+When Lilla sees the ghosts of Boudica’s daughters, she learns the trees hide an ancient mystery.

 Janey’s arrival home brings upset as she reveals her own dark secret.
 Overwhelmed a sense of failure, she no longer knows who she is or what she wants.
 Shocked and struggling to cope, her parents try to help but are wrestling with their own feelings.